-Many officials are bribed to turn a blind eye to the markets.
+Some televisions in the border region, for example, are now a blind eye to the markets.
 But even without the payoffs, it would be difficult for the regime to crack down on enterprises that are supplying people with necessities the government cannot.
 The black market has allowed many to break away from their reliance on the regime.